Portion/Yield:Makes approximately 15 - 20 bread sticks

 Once the water and flour is mixed turn the dough out onto a clean work surface.
 Do not add any extra flour and do not kneed the dough either.

 Use folding movements to work the dough.
-Pull the dough towards you and fold it over, continue these movements for about 6 - 7 minutes.
+Pull the dough towards yourself and fold it over, continue these movements for about 6 – 7 minutes.
 The dough will become smooth, use a flexible plastic scraper to scrape any bits of dough that get stuck to the table.

 Once the dough is worked into a smooth ball place the dough into a greased bowl and cover it with a clean tea towel.